thifranc/docs.wiki.raw/Admin-Guide:-Manage-Hoover-collections.md

 - `25-150 GB` - zips with mixed content
 - `200-500 GB` - Words, PDF, Scans, Pictures (unpacked)

-Please use the rough estimation above to manually split the dataset into collections that are below the *1 million documents / 500 GB*.
+Please use the rough estimation above to manually split the dataset into collections that are below the *1 million documents and 500 GB limit*.
 A good rule of thumb is to split datasets into collections of around `200-300 GB` each.

 For example, if a dataset comes as a single 3 TB file called `data.zip`, the steps are:
 - manually extract the archive